juanema74/Ironhack-Final-Project/README.md

 This is an App created to visualize the daily price Evolution of Ultra HD 4K TVs in 2 Manufactures: LG and Samsung, in 2 different marketplaces: Pc Componentes and Worten.

 Main objectives:
-• Strengthen and make company's sales strategy more efficient.
+- Strengthen and make company's sales strategy more efficient.
-• Make pricing decisions, adapting prices to each Marketplace, in order to increase sales.
+- Make pricing decisions, adapting prices to each Marketplace, in order to increase sales.
-• Sell your products in the Marketplace that better fit my Price.
+- Sell your products in the Marketplace that better fit my Price.
-• Adapt the prices depending on the Marketplace we sell.
+- Adapt the prices depending on the Marketplace we sell.
-• Being able to anticipate and change prices on selected dates, such as Black Friday, Christmas etc.
+- Being able to anticipate and change prices on selected dates, such as Black Friday, Christmas etc.

 **Price Evolution from the four sources of data**
-![Image] (/Users/juandediegosuanzes/desktop/Ironhack-Final-Project/readme_Img/image1.png)
+![Image1] (../readme_Img/image1.png)

 **Market place by brand detail**
-![Image] (/Users/juandediegosuanzes/desktop/Ironhack-Final-Project/readme_Img/image2.png)
+![Image2] (../readme_Img/image2.png)

 **DataFrame Max prices over the days**
-![Image] (/Users/juandediegosuanzes/desktop/Ironhack-Final-Project/readme_Img/image3.png)
+![Image3] (../readme_Img/image3.png)

 **Price Gap between brand per marketplace**
-![Image] (/Users/juandediegosuanzes/desktop/Ironhack-Final-Project/readme_Img/image4.png)
+![Image4] (../readme_Img/image4.png)

 ### :computer: **Technology stack**